 Ans.
 There are residential buildings around it.

-11. Is the water clean?
+Q.3.
+Is the water clean?
 Is it cleaned regularly?

-12. Who all use the water?
+Q.4.
+Who all uses the water?

 Ans.
 Now no one uses the water.